Farm Policy Glossary

 Wetlands Conservation--See Swampbuster.

-Wetlands Reserve Program (WRP)--Established in 1985 Farm Act and administered by the Natural Resources Conservation Service in consultation with USDA's Farm Service Agency and other Federal agencies.
+Wetlands Reserve Program (WRP)--Established in the 1985 Farm Bill and administered by USDA’s Natural Resources Conservation Service in consultation with USDA's Farm Service Agency and other Federal agencies.
 WRP is funded through Commodity Credit Corporation and has an acreage enrollment cap.
 All landowners who choose to participate in WRP must implement an approved wetlands restoration and protection plan.
 They may sell a permanent or 30-year conservation easement to USDA and receive payments, or enter into a 10-year cost-share restoration agreement to restore and protect wetlands.
 The landowner voluntarily limits future use of the land yet retains private ownership.

 World price (cotton)--See Adjusted world price, cotton.